GridTools/icon_structured_benchmark/icon_structured_slides.md

 - Both `structured` and `unstructured` versions operate on data with same ordering in memory
   - No SFC.
 Vertices are indered per `i` and `j` coordinates and `edges` per `orientation/vertices`
 - `structured`: `e2ecv` is also computed
+- Smaller grids benefit by more threads and less `k level` iterations

 ---